 a.
 Land use change (LUC) modeling for biofuels

-The land use change effects of a large expansion in biofuel production will occur both domestically and internationally.
-A sufficiently large increase in biofuel demand in the U.S. will cause non-agricultural land to be converted to cropland both in the U.S. and in countries with agricultural trade relations with the U.S. In order to isolate the land use changes resulting specifically from an increase in biofuel production, one must determine the differences in land use between the “world with the increase in biofuel production” and the “world without the increase in biofuel production.”
+The land use change effects of a large expansion in biofuel production may occur both domestically and internationally.
+A sufficiently large increase in biofuel demand in the U.S. may cause non-agricultural land to be converted to cropland both in the U.S. and in countries with agricultural trade relations with the U.S. In order to isolate the land use changes resulting specifically from an increase in biofuel production, one must estimate the differences in land use between the “world with the increase in biofuel production” and the “world without the increase in biofuel production.”
 Unfortunately, empirical data on land use is not available for at least one of these “worlds.”
 Because of this limitation, a model is required to isolate the differences in land use resulting from a change in biofuel production.

 i.
 Choice of model